leminhtuan2015/Today-I-Learn/game_engine_unity/unity_script_api.md

 ### GameObject class

+  * Description
     * Class in UnityEngine
     * Inherits from: Object
     * Implemented in: UnityEngine.CoreModule
     * Base class for all entities in Unity scenes

   * Properties
     * isStatic